-Of course, our team of business formation professionals is standing by to help you make informed decisions if you need more information.
+Of course, our team of business formation professionals is standing by to help you make informed decisions if you need more information

 Those with an ownership interest in an entity; they benefit from the profits of the entity.

-Board of Directors - A group of directors, elected by a majority of the shareholders, that manage a corporation.
+A group of directors, elected by a majority of the shareholders, that manage a corporation.

 The ground rules adopted by a corporation that help govern the main issues of its management and administration; bylaws normally contain provisions governing directors, officers, shareholders and meetings.
 Initial bylaws are usually adopted by the incorporator, or by the initial Directors at the Organizational Meeting.